KY7437/S25Project/README.md

        - Students can recieve selected word list from their teachers through the online classroom.
        - Students can use the most proper way to memorize those words by choosing one of 6 modes Quizlet offers (however, two of them are now need to be paid)
        - By using 'Match' function, they can play games with their friend;  in match mode, Quizlet offers a ranking system (how fast they finished the matching).
 So students can feel more joyful and, in result, their motivation to memorize words can be raised.
-2. What teachers/students do while using the app?
-     - Teacher's perspective
-      ✅️
-       - Teachers can put students in one or separted classes where the materials are ready to use (or will be ready soon).
-       -
-      ❌️
-       -
-     - Student's perspective
-      ✅️
-       -
-      ❌️
-       -

 ### TTS
 1. App Discription
      - Teacher's perspective
        ✅️
+       - Teachers do not need to read out loud the textbook passages.
        -
       ❌️
        -
      - Student's perspective
      ✅️
        -
       ❌️